 In a bid to tackle the increasing crime rate in the area, residents in Brighton are calling on the council to restrict access to the Pavilion gardens at night.

-Last week, Brighton and Hove city council installed a number of CCTV cameras across the grounds in order to monitor visitors passing through the gardens, as well as recording any criminal activity.
+Last week, Brighton and Hove City Council installed a number of CCTV cameras across the grounds in order to monitor visitors passing through the gardens, as well as recording any criminal activity.

-Brighton and Hove City Council are currently undergoing a project which aims to make the pavilion gardens safer.
-The plan includes improved lighting, and new secure fencing.
+The Council are currently undergoing a project which aims to make the pavilion gardens safer.
+The plan includes improved lighting, and new secure fencing around the perimeter.